ZenithVal/OSCLock/README.md

 <br>

 # Roadmap
-The code as it is right now was only ever really meant to be a draft but we all know how that goes. <br> At some point it'll probably be refactored, optimized, and, modularized to make it easier to add features.
+The code as it is right now was only ever really meant to be a draft but we all know how that goes.
+At some point it'll probably be refactored, optimized, and, modularized to make it easier to add features.

 Want to:
  - The above